 Global Fund HIV and AIDS Grants

 Kenya signed HIV and AIDS grants amounting to KShs 25 billion for the fiscal year January 2018 – June 2021.
-The funding will be managed by two Principal Recipients:
+The funding was managed by two Principal Recipients:

 • The National Treasury, KShs 17.9 billion

 • supported care and ART treatment among adults, adolescents, young people and children living with HIV.

 • Adherence and retention of clients on ART treatment.